What are the ways of losing or weakening the right to

 personhood as people, then all people have it, even those who

-had this body who continued to possess the right so long as 'e
+alive who continues to possess the right so long as 'e did, does or

 Whereas the total right to personhood cannot be relinquished,